 December – New Beginnings

-My life if full of new beginnings now.
-Besides the fact that I am in a new place, one of the tools that has kept me sane and healthy over the last 9 months is blogging.
+My life is full of new beginnings now.
+Besides the fact that I am in a new place, one of the tools that have kept me sane and healthy over the last 9 months is blogging.

 The series of interviews of so many blogging challenges on the web got me started with a purpose for my blog.
 By supporting challenges I can share my photos and my stories, meet friends, and have fun.